ResearchComputing/Documentation/docs/software/Containerizationon.md

 apptainer build --sandbox test.sif
 ```

-From there, you can install software and dependencies directly within the container and have those changes reflected in the container image.
+From there, you can install software and dependencies directly within the sandbox and have those changes reflected in the sandbox using `apptainer shell --writable <my.sif>`. **Important: a sandbox cannot be converted into a definition file.
+This means there is no record of what you installed in the sandbox.
+It is highly suggested that you add actions completed in the sandbox (e.g. software installs) to a definition file as you modify the sandbox.
+This will ensure that you can reproduce the sandbox at a later time.**

 ## Docker